Home Blog One YAML file, three outputs: API docs, web, and mobile

 The diagram below shows how the same YAML powers multiple outputs without duplication or extra maintenance:

-Querying the API in Practice
+Querying the API in practice

 You can query the API directly with JavaScript or from your terminal.